Don’t be an idiot.

 Who the fuck cares?

 Honestly.
-That stuff has ZERO impact on things such as career satisfaction or income.
+That stuff has a ZERO impact on things such as career satisfaction or income.
 I have a master’s degree in marketing.
 And changing the brightness of your profile picture is not the type of science that I was taught by my marketing professors.

 People who claim a personal brand is something you “work on” completely disregard one important thing.